Mixed media collaboratively-created collages by 8 prisoners and artist Sara Downham-Lotto

 ‘Door locked.
 A horseshoe of chairs next to an expanse of white paper on the floor; table 1 with tea urn, tea bags, custard creams and a row of plastic blue mugs; table 2 laden with paint pots, brushes, pastels and a pile of paper.
 Over 3 hours of shared creative making, we connect, talk and laugh.
 There’s a heightened eagerness in the room to be involved in something which gives us a shared sense of purpose, which helps to pass the time when we are alone, which helps to make our environment (physical and emotional) more beautiful and which, above all, gives us hope of a life better than this …’

-Now into its second year, vulnerable male prisoners and artist Sara Downham-Lotto have collaborated to produce a body of work for display and instalment both inside and outside the prison establishment.
-To date, we have installed 20 pieces of art on the corridor walls of Dartmoor Prison and have had 3 exhibitions outside the establishment.
-Some of the work is also available for purchase in print and original from our online Shop.
-At the suggestion of the prisoners themselves, all profits go towards ensuring these sessions can continue for as long as possible.
+Over the course of 2 years, vulnerable male prisoners and artist Sara Downham-Lotto collaborated to produce a body of work for display and instalment both inside and outside the prison establishment.
+Over 20 pieces of art have been installed on the corridor walls of Dartmoor Prison, and 5 exhibitions have been held outside the establishment.
+Some of the work was available for purchase in print and original at the shows.
+At the suggestion of the prisoners themselves, all profits went towards ensuring the art sessions continued for as long as possible.

-To learn more about our process, see the Journal post Why Prisoners Love Abstract Art.
+To learn more about our process, see the Art Matters post Why Prisoners Love Abstract Art.